 Use concrete examples instead of abstract wishes

-“Be nicer” often produces generic answers.
-“Answer in short sentences, use humor, and ask one opfølgende question” usually creates a more human rhythm.
+“Be nicer” often yields generic answers.
+“Reply in short sentences, use humor, and ask one follow-up question” typically creates a more human rhythm.

 3

-When the chat turns circular, use a standard line like: “Summarize briefly, and suggest 3 new directions.”
+When the chat gets circular, use a standard line like: “Summarize briefly and suggest 3 new directions.”
 It pushes the conversation away from repetition.

 4